JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 ---
 ### Serials

 And where you can see Mluvka?
-For example in the TV show called *Extraktoři (Bonus)*  by TV Nova where I did VFX and motion design too!
+For example in the Serial called *Extraktoři (Bonus)* by TV Nova where I did visual effects and motion design too!

 ![Scene from TV show called Extraktori by TV Nova](/Video/EX_05_0091186_v01_01_portfolio.mp4)
 # And that's me! "only" designer!